shiftkey/brendanforster.com/content/notes/fixing-invalid-git-paths-on-windows.md

 HEAD is now at 0cbfb99 Merge remote-tracking branch 'refs/remotes/upstream/master'
 ```

-So I'm going to just remove those so I have _something_ to work with:
+I'm going to just remove those so I have _something_ to work with:

 ```
+$ git checkout -b fix-path-issue-with-invalid-files Switched to a new branch 'fix-path-issue-with-invalid-files' D       "test-files/SavedData\\OpenBCI-RAW-aaron+eva.txt" D       "test-files/SavedData\\OpenBCI-RAW-friday_test.txt"

 $ git status
 On branch fix-path-issue-with-invalid-files
 Changes not staged for commit: